->The candidate will get necessary guidance from their supervisor/coordinator for the paper 'Review of Literature and Seminar'.

->The Candidate shall review minimum 30 research papers on given topic.
-The research papers should be from Scopus Indexed/ Web of Science journals.

-➤ She shall submit a copy of Review of Literature on the relevant research topic.

->A report of about 50 pages will be submitted by the candidate consisting of a comparative analysis of research methodology, data analysis techniques and findings from different papers.

->The candidate shall present seminar before the committee/experts.
+- >The candidate will get necessary guidance from her supervisor/coordinator for the paper 'Review of Literature and Seminar' till the end of semester. - >The Candidate shall review at least 30 research papers on the given topic.
+The research papers should be from Scopus Indexed/ Web of Science/ UGC CARE Listed journals. - ➤A report of about 50 pages in print form will be submitted by the candidate consisting of comparative analysis of research methodology, data analysis techniques and findings from different papers and duly signed by the candidate and the concerned supervisor at least two weeks before commencement of the theory examination in office of Department of Economics.

+Assessment Procedure: -

+- > Internal Assessment- (25 Marks): The candidate present the said work before the following committee constituted by Head of Department.

+- 1. Chairperson

+- 2. Concerned Supervisor

+- 3. .
+One Faculty Member

+Note: - Presence of at least two committee member is mandatory épat, haiyana, India

->The report and seminar would be assessed by a committee consisting of chairperson, one faculty member and one external examiner from the approved panel of the experts.
+External Assessment- (25 Marks)- by external examiner from the approved panel of experts.

-➤ The marks for report and seminar are 20 marks each.